The Gaudí lighthouse

 No hay anuncios

 Retrospectively, the first job that Ceràmica Cumella did for the Sagrada Família was about 25 monstrances for the nave.
 They have also done trencadís to restore different parts of the basilica.
-From now on, they might continue working on different parts of the project, such as the roof of the chapel of the Assumption, but nothing has been finalized yet.
+From now on, it is possible that they could continue working on different parts of the project, such as the roof of the chapel of the Assumption, but nothing is finalized yet.